Chinese, Brazilian Officials Discuss Building New Transcontinental Railway to Peru Megaport

 Hunan Province Launches New China-Africa Digital Services Hub

 China’s Hunan province has set up a digital logistics hub supporting Chinese companies’ trade with Africa.
 It’s focused on cross-border communications support and data-sharing between Chinese companies working in Africa.
 WHY IS THIS IMPORTANT?
-Hunan is ...
+Hunan is now a key player in China’s agricultural trade with ...

 Chinese Contractor Completes 105km Railway Upgrade in Namibia